Elissap5100/Week-Five-Work/notes.md

 ## Task Notes

-### Podcasting
+### Podcasting - Green Eggs and Ham

 - I would like to start off by saying that I was not sure what to record for the audacity tutorial you linked in this section so I just read a snip-it of "Green Eggs and Ham" by Doctor Seuss (https://www.site.uottawa.ca/~lucia/courses/2131-02/A2/trythemsource.txt).
 For some reason a person from Ottawa U posted the entire text online in a basic text file... so thank you for that.
 - The completed file is in my repository
-- I am not sure if you will listen to this tuorial... just know it was a completely uneccessary reading of Green Eggs and Ham with some classical music and basic audio editing skills thrown in there.
+- I am not sure if you will listen to this tutorial... just know it was a completely uneccessary reading of Green Eggs and Ham with some classical music and basic audio editing skills thrown in there.
 All that's to say that I do feel comfortable for the next part of this week's task.

+### Podcasting - 5 Min DH Rant

 - I completed my mini Podcast rant. it was abit weird to record my own voice, but I actually enjoyed it.
 I wish I was better and editing audio/putting my ideas all together... but I had fun doing it and I earned abit more about the software.
 I used a few extra "effects" than the orginal tutorial and I am proud of that!
 - As a challenge next time, I might try to add little sound effects at specific parts.. it might be fun!
 - This link to the "background music" I used in this 'Podcast': https://www.youtube.com/watch?v=_LFY5FZ0Zgs (royalty free)